John D. Arnold

-John Douglas Arnold (born 1974) is an American billionaire.
-In 2007, Arnold became the youngest billionaire in the U.S. His firm, Centaurus Advisors, LLC, was a Houston-based hedge fund specializing in trading energy products that closed in 2012.
-He now focuses on philanthropy through Arnold Ventures LLC.
-Arnold is a board member of Breakthrough Energy Ventures and since February 2024, is a member of the board of directors of Meta.
+John Douglas Arnold (born 1974) is an American billionaire, former energy trader, hedge fund manager, and philanthropist.
+He began his career at Enron in 1995, eventually becoming head of natural-gas derivatives trading.
+Arnold's trading operation was credited with generating approximately $750 million in profits for Enron in 2001, the year the company collapsed.

+As Enron approached bankruptcy in late 2001, Arnold received an $8 million retention bonus intended to keep him at the company during its proposed merger with Dynegy, one of the largest retention payments made during Enron's final weeks.

+Following Enron's bankruptcy, Arnold founded Centaurus Advisors in 2002, a Houston-based hedge fund specializing in energy trading.
+Contemporary and later accounts reported that Arnold used his $8 million Enron bonus as part of the capital with which he established Centaurus.
+The fund subsequently became one of the most successful energy-focused hedge funds of its era.
+In 2007, Arnold became the youngest billionaire in the United States.
+He closed Centaurus in 2012 and returned outside investors' capital.

+Arnold subsequently shifted his focus primarily to philanthropy through Arnold Ventures.
+He is also involved in energy investment and infrastructure and serves on the board of directors of Meta Platforms.

 Early life

 Arnold was raised in Dallas, Texas, and he was the younger of two sons.
 His mother was a teacher and would later work as an accountant at Centaurus.
 His father was a corporate lawyer and died when Arnold was 18.
 At 14, he started his first company selling collectible sports cards called Blue Chip Cards.
 He completed high school at Hillcrest High School in 1992.

 A 1995 graduate of Vanderbilt University, he completed a degree in mathematics and economics in three years.
 He is a member of Lambda Chi Alpha.